LivePersonInc/developer-center/pages/Documents/Reporting/OutboundReportingAPI/overview.md

 - Proactive Campaign API, rate: 10 TPS
 - Proactive Campaign Analytics API, rate: 10 TPS

 <strong>4.
-How can a brand find out which version of proactive messaging or connect to messaging it used ?</strong>
+How can a brand find out which version of the Proactive Messaging or Connect To Messaging it used ?</strong>

-For proactive messaging:
+For Proactive Messaging:
 - Sign in to [this url](https://proactive-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for proactive messaging.
 - Click on the user icon at top right corner and see the version.

-For connect-to-messaging:
+For Connect To Messaging:
-- Sign in to [this url](https://connect-to-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for connect to messaging.
+- Sign in to [this url](https://connect-to-messaging.fs.liveperson.com) or click on the quick launch icon from Conversation Cloud for Connect To Messaging.
 - Click on the user icon at top right corner and see the version.

 <strong>5.
 How to access the Outbound Reporting API?</strong>

-Will be updated
+Step 1: Reach out to the Proactive Messaging or Connect To Messaging team to enable this feature for the account.
+Step 2: Authentication keys will be provided if not already.

 <strong>6.
 What is a LP data retention policy?
 And how long data is persisted for Outbound Reporting API?</strong>